SaturnFramework/Saturn/README.md

 It's heavily inspired by Elixir's [Phoenix](http://phoenixframework.org/).

 > WARNING: Saturn and its tooling are still in really early stage of development - which means that things may not work too well.
-Also, all suggestions about design choices are highly appriciated.
+Also, all suggestions about design choices are highly appreciated.

 Read more about why I've decided to create Saturn, and some of its design choices on my blog - http://kcieslak.io/Reinventing-MVC-for-web-programming-with-F